pamelag/amasym-webstore/README.md

 # go-webstore
-## go programming exercise built using Golang
+## a shopping cart built on domain driven principles using Golang

 This exercise is done entirely using Golang.
 It uses standard lib only and my design decisions are as follows :